joarsolvang/dehumidifier-advisor/README.md

 ## Usage
 Provide a description of the project here.
 If the project is intended to be distributed as a package, include instructions on how the package should be installed and used.

-To use this template, simply rename `example-pkg` and `example_pkg` to the name of your choice, including everywhere in `pyproject.toml`.

 ## Development
 The development environment should be created and managed using [uv](https://docs.astral.sh/uv/).
 To create the environment: